Submission guide

 Resource types and sub-types

-The three main resource types found in a submission are: Work, File, and Brick.
-See the Content modeling introduction for more information about these.
+The three main resource types found in a submission are: Container, File, and Collection (which is a sub-type of Container).
+See the Content modeling guidelines for more information about these.

 These three key content types are seldom used as-is.
 They usually have sub-types, which are defined in the content model.
 See the content modeling guide for more information about sub-types.

-See the provided sample laundry list for examples of works, files, and bricks making up a two-sided postcard.
+See the example SIP directory for examples of artifacts, files, and containers making up a two-sided postcard.

 Submission ID and submission name